jorotenev/devops_course/Part 1 - Bash, Python & Git/Lecture 3 - Git.md

 * Be cautious about line endings (there’s a different standard for Linux and Windows).
 Git has a setting that lets you develop with whatever line ending you want, but when you commit, text files are converted to \n.
 * You can use git through the CLI (windows cmd, linux bash shell) or via a GUI - a popular one is SourceTree.
 Most IDEs have git integration - e.g. PyCharm, Visual Studio (Code).
 * Personal opinion - good idea to start out with the CLI to get a feeling of git and then move to a GUI if you need.
+* `.gitignore` - add files that you don't want to track here
+* hooks
+    * client-hooks
+        * stored in `.git/hooks`. must be executable file without any extension
+    * server-hooks
 * `git clean`
     * can remove items not tracked by git or alternatively gitignored files
 * `git commit --amend` - reword the last commit you've made and haven't pushed yet